0

 Prioritizing Mental Health

-Wolves are prone to mental health issues like depression and loneliness due to their unusual schedules.
-Here are some tips to prioritize your mental well-being:
+Wolves may face unique mental health challenges due to their unconventional hours.
+Here are some ways to enhance your mental well-being:

-• Depression Risks: Social jet lag can increase the risk of depression.
-Stick to your sleep schedule as much as possible and get sunlight exposure in the morning.
+Depression Risks: Social jet lag can heighten risks of depressive states, so maintaining a consistent sleep schedule is crucial.
+Also, seek sunlight exposure in the morning.

 Exercise and Healthy Eating